rasmusab/bayes.js/README.md

 There are five parameter properties:

 * `type` - a string that defines the type of parameter.
 Can be `"real"`, `"int"` or `"binary"`.
-Note that this has nothing to do with javascript types, it's just to inform the sampler how to handle the parameter.
+Note that this has nothing to do with JavaScript types, it's just to inform the sampler how to handle the parameter.
 * `dim` - an array giving the dimensions of the parameter.
 For example `dim: [1]` would define a scalar (a single number), `dim: [3]` a vector of length 3, and `dim: [2,2]` a 2 by 2 matrix.
 * `lower` - A number giving the lower support of the parameter.
 * `upper` - A number giving the upper support of the parameter.